 - There must be a reasonable number of formulas in the workbook.

-So change any or all of these conditions or delete all the formulas and the update will only take 0.5 seconds on my system.
+So change any or all of these conditions or convert the Table to a Range or delete all the formulas and the update will only take 0.5 seconds on my system.

 Whats actually happening?